 This course examines the use of computers in the commission of crimes and civil wrongs, the elements of computer crimes and civil wrongs, and the detection, collection, analysis and production of digital evidence.
-Students will use computer resources to explore basic computer forensic investigation techniques.
+Students will use computer and digital media resources to explore basic digital forensic investigation techniques.

 In this course students examine the techniques used to gather evidence from digital media in a court-acceptable manner and then analyze that evidence using advanced tools and techniques.
 Students will use computer resources to conduct analyses on actual digital media and attempt to recover evidence that can be used in a classroom “investigation” exercise.

 Students will focus on the tools and skills involved in recovering information and/or evidence from computers, networks and network components in a forensically sound manner.
 Students will learn how network artifacts can serve as repositories for important data including evidence of crimes and other wrongful acts.
 They will also become skilled in the best practices for acquiring this data.